PS2ClassicsVault/ps2classicsvault.github.io/README.md

 # Welcome to PS2 Classics Vault #

-Welcome if you are here for ps2classicsvault.com then you are in the right place.
+Welcome if you are here for ps2classicsvault then you are in the right place.
 Our store contains games from the PS1, PS2 & PS3 in one package!

-Join us on our new site: http://ps2classicsvault.mobie.in/
+Join us on our new site: https://ps2classicsvault.github.io

-See what games we have available here: http://ps2classicsvault.mobie.in/database.html

 # Automatic Install: #